Rose Window Fine Silver Earrings

 Legend says that while Pedro's love, Rosa, was traveling across the sea from Spain to Texas, her ship sank and Rosa was lost at sea.
 Devastated and heartbroken, Pedro decided to sculpt this window in her honor.

-These earrings were handcrafted from a combination of Sterling silver (.925) and fine silver (.999).
-The "window" portion of earring, made of fine silver, is lightly hammered and features various lines to resemble the stonework found all around the original Rose Window.
-The earrings measure approximately 5cm long from Sterling silver posts.
+These earrings are handcrafted from a combination of Sterling silver (.925) and fine silver (.999).
+The "window" portion of earring, made of fine silver, is lightly hammered and features various impressions to resemble the stonework found all around the original Rose Window.
+The earrings measure approximately 4cm long from Sterling silver posts.